levitsky/pyteomics/doc/source/parser.rst

 shown explicitly by 'H-' for N-terminal hydrogen and '-OH' for C-terminal hydroxyl.

 ``“H-HoxMMdaN-OH”`` is an example of a valid sequence in *modX*.
 See :doc:`api/parser` for additional information.
-Note that it is recommended to show either zero or 2 terminal group in a *modX* sequence.
+Note that it is recommended to include either 0 or 2 terminal groups in a *modX* sequence.

 Sequence operations
 -------------------